UUcoffeeCup

 Rev. Karen Hutt is a longtime UU minister and chaplain who loves to preach and teach.
 She is partial to provoking UUs to do better and be better because we have too much to give the world to keep quiet.
 This year she is serving as our consulting minister.
 While she is based in Minnesota, she is an East Coaster and is raising her children to pronounce coffee and water properly.

-Bill Bryson-Brockmann is the Worship Associate on Sunday, July 14.
+Bill Bryson-Brockmann is the Worship Associate.
 Jojo Granoff is the Board Member on Duty.
-If you have an announcement you would like to be made at this service, please contact Jojo at jgranoff1853@yahoo.com by Saturday morning, July 13.
+If you have an announcement you would like to be made at the service, please contact Jojo at JGranoff1853@yahoo.com by this Saturday morning, December 21.

 Greeters are needed for our services!
 If you can be a Greeter, please arrive on Sunday morning at 10:15 and say hello to people at one of the foyer doors.
 Thanks!